Acupuncture effective on many points

 This point can be found on the abdomen.
 Place your hand flat above the navel.
 The point is located above your thumb, on the line

 This last point is the most well-known point in TCM and is located on the hand.
-You can find it on the back of the hand, just before the convergence of the metacarpal bones of the thumb and index finger.
+You can find it on the back of the hand, just before the convergence of the middle bones of the thumb and index finger.